mgrauer/booklist/index.md

 * Rich Dad Poor Dad, by Robert T. Kiyosaki with Sharon L. Lechter, 1997; 197p `5`
 * The Book on Tax Strategies for the Savvy Real Estate Investor (Volume 1 Beginner), by Amanda Han and Matthew MacFarland, 2016; 200p `4`
 * Retire Early With Real Estate, by Chad Carson, 2018; 282p `5`
+* How to Invest in Real Estate, by Josh Dorkin and Branden Turner, 2018; 327p `4`

 # 2021